S0raWasTaken/bapple_player/README.md

 # .bapple player
-This binary crate was made solely because [asciix](https://github.com/S0raWasTaken/bad_apple/tree/master/asciix) tends to desync a lot with the audio, and since I don't wanna mess with its current dynamic decompression workflow, I'm making a whole new player, **which is not meant to work in extremely cpu and ram-limited environments like its predecessor**.
+This binary crate was made solely because [asciix](https://github.com/S0raWasTaken/bad_apple/tree/master/asciix) tends to desync a lot with the audio, and it was so cluttered that I decided to rewrite it entirely.

-> Matter of fact, this is gonna load every single frame into your RAM. <br/>
-> Good luck if you plan on using this <3
+It now consumes about 30% less RAM than asciix, and no matter how bad the video is running, it never desyncs.

 ### Installation
-If you're masochistic enough or if your settings are buffed enough for installing this, then you came to the right place!

 The installation method is still the same from the original [bad_apple](https://github.com/s0rawastaken/bad_apple) crate.